crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Alby**

 - **Swag**: Stickers, Socks, Gadgets
-- **Requirements**: Be the top 3 contributors with most accepts PRs/MRs.
+- **Requirements**: Be the top 3 contributors with the most accepted PRs/MRs.
 - **How to sign up**: No special signup known.
 - **Issues**: All the [open issues]( https://github.com/search?q=org%3AgetAlby+label%3Ahacktoberfest&type=issues&ref=blog.getalby.com).
-- **Notes**: Read the [announcement post](https://blog.getalby.com/contribute-to-the-bitcoin-open-source-this-hacktoberfest-2023/) for more details around contributing to Alby and other bitcoin-related projects.
+- **Notes**: Read the [announcement post](https://blog.getalby.com/contribute-to-the-bitcoin-open-source-this-hacktoberfest-2023/) for more details about contributing to Alby and other bitcoin-related projects.

 #### **Amplication**

-- **Swag**: Stickers, t-shirt, gift cards up to USD $500.
+- **Swag**: Stickers, t-shirts, gift cards up to USD 500.
 - **Requirements**:
-    - Make up to 2 valid PRs to get a sticker sheet.
+    - Makeup to 2 valid PRs to get a sticker sheet.
     - Make 3 or more valid PRs to get a T-shirt.
-    - Build plugin to get gift cards worth up to USD 500.
+    - Build a plugin to get gift cards worth up to USD 500.
-    - Only person assigned to an issue will be considered a valid contributor.
+    - Only a person assigned to an issue will be considered a valid contributor.
 - **How to sign up**: No special signup known.
 - **Issues**:
     - Code and no-code [open issues](https://github.com/amplication/amplication/issues?q=is%3Aopen+is%3Aissue+label%3A%22open+to+community%22).